AlinaBalinisteanu/automated-tests/README.md

 In the same xlsm file you will also find the extra test cases, they start from the row 7 to 10 included.

-In automated-tests in cypress you will find the automated test cases.
+In automated-tests in cypress in the e2e folder -Assist-Masterclass-exercise folder, you will find the automated test cases.